Youth Together Programme

 As well as being able to access our wider support services for BME people across Sandwell, we offer specific support, advice and guidance for asylum-seekers and refugees.
 French speakers and other languages are available on request.
 We can also offer support for Refugees and Asylum Seekers to access Health services where there are barriers to doing so.

-Through collaborative work, SYIA aims to contribute to a more equal, regionally responsible Sandwell with cohesive communities to make a Sandwell welcoming place of safety where rights are enjoyed and asylum seekers and refugees can thrive.
+Through collaborative work, SYIA aims to contribute to a more equal, regionally responsible sandwell with cohesive communities to make a Sandwell welcoming place of safety where rights are enjoyed and asylum seekers and refugees can thrive.
 The organisation aims to sustain engagement with the local Government, UK Government and public decision makers to ensure policies have a positive impact on the lives of asylum seekers and refugees and their integration in Sandwell communities, It also aims to promote understanding of asylum and refugee rights and issues and enable asylum seeker and refugee voices to be heard.

 Increasing Awareness for the Wider Community